I.S.P.M.V.: Fenris / S.F.V. Valkyrie: Reception

 That same month, in Issue 51 of Dragon, Tony Watson also questioned the value of the supplement for referees who enjoyed creating their own work: "If the referee is conversant in constructing vessels that the players enjoy and has a sufficiency of such ships, then he probably should not buy these playing aids.
 But if for any reason he finds new ships attractive, these are good candidates."

-In Issue 18 of Different Worlds, Doug Houseman noted several shortcomings: the larger blueprints were split bewtween two sheets of paper but often at critical points; the use of black and white as opposed to colour or grey scale meant that certain areas on the blueprints were ambiguous.
+In Issue 18 of Different Worlds, Doug Houseman noted several shortcomings: the larger blueprints were split between two sheets of paper but often at critical points; the use of black and white as opposed to colour or grey scale meant that certain areas on the blueprints were ambiguous.
 However, he found the plans to be professionally done, and would be useful for campaigns where the player characters were passengers on a large merchant ship.